 The orphanage also receives children through hospitals and the Government Children’s Department.
 There is always a waiting list of children who have nowhere else to go.
-Currently we are caring for hundreds of children from all parts of Kenya; the youngest being 4 months old.
+Currently we are caring for hundreds of children from all parts of Kenya; the youngest being 4 years

 EAMO provides dormitory accommodation for the children.
 The beds and other furniture are made on site by our own local carpenters.